Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 - Factors that prolong the inflammatory process, like post-treatment wound infection and bruising (hematoma) and radiotherapy in a nearby location.
 Foreign bodies like dirt and retained gauze can irritate the skin further and delay recovery.

 - Connective tissue disease, since wound healing generates a lot of new connective tissues.
-Therefore, healing would be difficult for individuals with conditions like Ehlers-Danlos syndrome, SLE, etc.
+Therefore, healing would be difficult for individuals with conditions like Ehlers-Danlos syndrome, systemic lupus erythematosus and others.

 - Malnutrition, because the formation of new connective tissues requires healthy levels of proteins, carbohydrates, fats and vitamins.

-- Surgery in another body part, because the other post-surgical wound will divert nutrients from the wart removal site.
+- Recent surgery in another body part, because the other post-surgical wound will divert nutrients from the wart removal site.

 - Age, because elderly individuals typically experience slower wound healing than younger ones.